rivtlib-dev/rivtlib.github.io/docs/index.md

 contact information and costs).
 This folder and file structure makes it easy to share and assert version control on the primary calculation inputs.

-A rivt file is a Python file that imports rivtapi and calls one of four functions on rivt-strings.
+A rivt file is a Python file that imports the rivt API (rivttext) and calls one of four functions on rivt-strings.
 Rivt-strings are free-form plain text strings enclosed in triple quotes that include commands and tags defining the calculation and formatting. rvddnn_docname.py is the file name where dd is the